wigging/chemics/README.md

 ## Contributing

-See the [CONTRIBUTING.md](Contributing.md) document for guidelines on contributing to the Chemics package.
+See the [CONTRIBUTING.md](CONTRIBUTING.md) document for guidelines on contributing to the Chemics package.

 ## License

-The Chemics package is available under the MIT License - see the [LICENSE](LICENSE) file for more information.
+Chemics is available under the MIT License - see the [LICENSE](LICENSE) file for more information.

 [anaconda]: https://www.anaconda.com